Lens Stochastic Diffraction: A Signature of Compact Objects in Gravitational-Wave Data

 Let us now study the average LSD-SNR relative to the unlensed event, $\tilde\rho^2_{\rm LSD} \equiv \left\langle {\rho^2_{\rm LSD}}\right\rangle/\rho_0^{2}$.
 The sum over images is replaced by integrals weighted by the lens number density $\sum_I\to \int dt \frac{dN_c}{dt} \mathcal{W}(t)$.
 Assuming isolated lenses, the average \textit{relative differential LSD-SNR} is

-Here $\frac{d\bar \kappa_c}{dz'}$ is the derivative of Eq.~\eqref{eq:optical_depth}, $\frac{df_c}{dM}$ is the lens mass function and the average lens density has been used (Eq.~\ref{eq:enclosed_N}).
+Here $\frac{d\bar \kappa_c}{dz'}$ is the derivative of Eq.~\eqref{eq:aconvergence_avg}, $\frac{df_c}{dM}$ is the lens mass function and the average lens density has been used (Eq.~\ref{eq:enclosed_N}).
 The magnification and time delay are evaluated as for an isolated lens, cf.~Eqs.~(\ref{eq:mu_pl},\ref{eq:time_delay}).
+Eq.~\eqref{eq:lsd_snr_dt} is linear in the lens mass function $df_c/dM$: an extended mass spectrum contributes as the superposition of monochromatic populations (the colored lines of Fig.~\ref{fig:lsd_pedagogical}), each entering at its characteristic time delay (Eq.~\ref{eq:time_delay}), as shown explicitly in the End Matter, Appendix~B (Fig.~\ref{fig:massfunction}).

 The total LSD-SNR is the integral of Eq.~\eqref{eq:lsd_snr_dt} over time and lens mass.
 If $\mathcal{W}(t)\to 1$ it simplifies to